lyteword/chspurgeon-tod/volume-4/psalm-97.md

 With dewy light.

-— *C.R.
-Kennedy's Translation of Virgil.*
+— *C. R. Kennedy's Translation of Virgil.*

 **Verse 11.** *Light is sown.*